rmello4d/TheSustainableDeveloper/README.md

 Sorry.

-Rather, The Sustainable Developer understands how to use and manipulate personal energy.
+Rather, The Sustainable Developer understands how to use and manipulate its own personal energy.
 He can enjoy this knowledge by increasing his focus on daily tasks and at work.

 That alone, may transform your personal life.